00mihu/website.bartender/README.md

-# website.bartender
+# website

-project using Bootstrap, JS, CSS and HTML, one of training task to develop programing skills
+project using Bootstrap library, JS, CSS and HTML, one of training task to develop frontend skills